The FAA is investigating a new incident involving a Boeing 737 Max 8 jet in midair

 “Obviously in this case they were,” Malmquist said.
 “That training is really, really critical.”

 The Boeing 737 Max 8 jet involved in the Dutch roll incident is less than two years old.
-According to the FAA, a post-flight inspection revealed damage to a backup power control unit, known as a PCU, according to the FAA’s preliminary report.
+According to the FAA, a post-flight inspection revealed damage to a backup power control unit, known as a PCU.
 That system controls rudder movements on the plane's tail.

 The plane remained in Oakland until June 6th, when it flew to Everett, Wash., where one of Southwest’s maintenance vendors is based.